thomaskafetzis/thomaskafetzis/README.md

 - 👋 Hi, I’m @thomaskafetzis
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Python Projects
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me tomkafetzis06@gmail.com

 <!---